Wednesday, October 18, 2017

 I will have my good days.
 I will have my bad days.
 I will have days I don’t want to get out of bed and I will have nights I don’t want to go to bed.
 Even when I put the television on to escape reality – it’s still there.
 I don’t really escape.
 I will just sit there like Pink watching television, but in the back of my mind I’m remembering the past, worrying about the present, and planning for a future.
 I try to make the reality like Schrödinger’s cat – it’s there but not there until I open my eyes and observe.
 (Shut it Sheldon!
 I know the cat is in a box and according to quantum mechanics is alive and dead at the same time.
 I’ll gift-wrap it for you.)

 I am guessing by now you think I lost it.
 Get him to a doctor and teach him the Thorazine shuffle.
 Seriously, I’m fine.
 I haven’t written in a while about my journey as I grieve my loss and most importantly my Tim.
 I can’t take the tears falling all the time as I wrote about the things he and I had done or what I wish we had done based on plans we made.
-There’s only so many times one can listen to Fire and Rain or Who’d You be Today.
+There’s only so many times one can listen to Fire and Rain, Story of My Life or Who’d You be Today.

 And I can feel one of my turns coming on